jmonlong/manu-vgsv/manuscript.md

 The absence/presence predictions from vg were systematically better than SMRT-SV2 for both SV types but SMRT-SV2 produced better genotypes for deletions (see Figures {@fig:chmpd-svpop}, {@fig:chmpd-geno} and {@fig:chmpd}, and Table {@tbl:chmpd}).
 Using publicly available Illumina reads, we then genotyped SVs in 3 of the 15 individuals that were used for discovery in Audano et al.[@3NNFS6U2].
 Compared to SMRT-SV2, vg had a better precision-recall curve and a higher F1 for both insertions and deletions (Figures {@fig:chmpd-svpop} and {@fig:svpop}, and Table {@tbl:svpop}).
-SMR-SV2 produce *no-calls* when the read coverage is too low.
-We note that SMRT-SV2's recall increased when filtering these calls out.
+Of note, SMRT-SV2 produces *no-calls* when the read coverage is too low and we observed that its recall increased when filtering these regions out.
 Interestingly, vg performed well even in regions where SMRT-SV2 produced *no-calls* (Figure {@fig:svpop-regions} and Table {@tbl:svpop-regions}).
 Finally, Audano et al. had identified 217 sequence-resolved inversions. vg correctly predicted the presence of around 14% of the inversions present in the three samples (Table {@tbl:svpop}).
 Inversions are often complex, harboring additional variation that makes their characterization and genotyping challenging.

 ![**Structural variants from Audano et al.[@3NNFS6U2]**.
-The pseudo-diploid genome built from CHM cell lines was used originally used to train SMRT-SV2 in Audano et al.[@3NNFS6U2].
+The pseudo-diploid genome built from CHM cell lines was originally used to train SMRT-SV2 in Audano et al.[@3NNFS6U2].
 The SVPOP panel shows the combined results for the HG5014, HG00733 and NA19240 individuals, 3 of the 15 individuals used to generate the high-quality SV catalog in Audano et al.[@3NNFS6U2].
 Maximum F1 score for each method (color), across the whole genome or focusing on non-repeat regions (x-axis).
 The calling and genotyping evaluation are shown with different shades.